apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 ---
 layout:     post
 title:      Apereo CAS - Contribution Guidelines
-summary:    A quick hands-on guide for one to get started with contibuting to the development and prosperity of the Apereo CAS project.
+summary:    A quick hands-on guide for one to get started with contributing to the development and prosperity of the Apereo CAS project.
 tags:       [CAS]
 ---